 FOR THE PLANTAINS

-- In a large skillet, heat your oil until it shimmers (3 to 5 minutes).
-Carefully add the plantains to the heated oil and cook for about 1 ½ minutes or until they turn golden and firm.
-Reduce the heat to low.
+- Heat oil over medium heat in a heavy-bottomed skillet until it shimmers (about 3 to 5 minutes).
+Carefully add the plantain slices and cook for 1 ½ minutes until they turn golden and firm.
+Lower the heat slightly.

-- Remove the plantains to a plate lined with paper towels.
-Flatten each disk using a tostonera or a sturdy drinking glass, or the flat side of a meat mallet.
+- Flatten each plantain slice using a tostonera (a plantain press), the bottom of a glass or the flat side of a meat mallet.

-- Increase the heat and return the plantains to the hot oil, frying for an additional 2 minutes per side or until they're crispy and golden brown.
-You may need to work in batches to fry all of them, adding more oil if necessary.
+- Increase the heat again and return the flattened plantains to the hot oil.
+Fry for 2 minutes per side until they become crispy and golden yellow.
+You may need to fry them in batches, adding more oil if necessary.